eqdw/antigawker/README.md

 Please run `rake` in the project directory to regenerate the .crx file before committing changes.
 Note that you need to have the crxmake gem installed for the rake task to work.
 Also note that my unix-fu is too weak to do installation detection in the rakefile.
+Also also note that crxmake generates a .pem file.
+I assume this is meaningful if I was actually listed in the chrome extension directory.
+Since I'm not, please delete those generated .pems. :D

+And thanks for contributing!